The Aylesbury regeneration area was known as Walworth Common where local Walworth Village residents were allowed to keep their animals.

 The 2,700 homes, housing nearly 10,000 people, were completed and residents were initially delighted at the large properties with ample storage space and indoor toilets, but problems soon became apparent.

 The estate was criticised for its “dehumanising” scale.
 Parts of the estate were regularly vandalised.
 The estate-wide district heating system was temperamental, leaving residents without heating or hot water.
 Problems with the lifts in the high rise blocks and anti-social behaviour problems eventually led to the removal of high-level walkways and link bridges.

 The New Labour government awarded the area over £56m as part of the New Deal for Communities (NDC) programme.
 The NDC made great strides in improving educational achievement and residents’ health, as well as in reducing the fear of crime.

 Residents rejected a proposal to transfer management of the estate to a specially set up housing association and Southwark Council began looking at a part-retention/part-development scheme.
 However, it was deemed too expensive due to the large cost to bring the blocks up to modern “Decent Homes” standards.

 The council decided to completely redevelop the area on a phased basis, and worked with the community to develop a planning framework called the Aylesbury Area Action Plan (AAAP) to guide the regeneration.

 The NDC wound down and its successor, the Creation Trust, continues to support social and economic regeneration of the estate, as well as helping residents.

 Residents moved into the first new homes in the regeneration area developed by London and Quadrant housing association.

-Notting Hill Housing was chosen as Southwark Council’s development partner to complete the Aylesbury regeneration delivering a further 3,500 new homes to replace existing blocks.
+Notting Hill Genesis was chosen as Southwark Council’s development partner to complete the Aylesbury regeneration delivering a further 3,500 new homes to replace existing blocks.